TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Sex_stratified_autosomal_chr.md

-#  Analysis Plan sex stratify Autosomal chr
+#  Analysis plan for sex stratify autosomal chromosomes

 the purpose of this pipeline is to provide detail on sex stratif analysis for CAD .
 Please test additive models using logistic regression, accounting for genotype imputation uncertainty (i.e. SNP probability or dosage).